mlswg/mls-protocol/draft-ietf-mls-protocol.md

 It is RECOMMENDED for the application generating exported values to refresh those values after a Commit is processed.

-## Resumption Secret
+## Resumption PSK

-The main MLS key schedule provides a `resumption_secret` that is used as a PSK to inject entropy from one epoch into another.
+The main MLS key schedule provides a `resumption_psk` that is used as a PSK to inject entropy from one epoch into another.
 This functionality is used in the reinitialization and branching processes described in {{reinitialization}} and
 {{sub-group-branching}}, but may be used by applications for other purposes.

 Some uses of resumption PSKs might call for the use of PSKs from historical epochs.
-The application SHOULD specify an upper limit on the number of past epochs for which the `resumption_secret` may be stored.
+The application SHOULD specify an upper limit on the number of past epochs for which the `resumption_psk` may be stored.

-## State Authentication Keys
+## State Authentication Codes

-The main MLS key schedule provides a per-epoch `authentication_secret`.
+The main MLS key schedule provides a per-epoch `authentication_code`.
-If one of the parties is being actively impersonated by an attacker, their `authentication_secret` will differ from that of the other group members.
-Thus, members of a group MAY use their `authentication_secrets` within an out-of-band authentication protocol to ensure that they share the same view of the group.
+If one of the parties is being actively impersonated by an attacker, their `authentication_code` will differ from that of the other group members.
+Thus, members of a group MAY verify out of band that their `authentication_code` values are all the same, in order to ensure that they share the same view of the group.

 # Secret Tree {#secret-tree}